This Colour Is Throwing Serious Shade at Millennial Pink (and We're Not Even Sad About It)

 Gen Z Yellow is everywhere, and it hasn't even peaked yet.
 From Glossier (an OG in the Millennial Pink game), to street style, to Sicilian lemons ('cause we know Italian girls are where it's at right now), we're on board with looking at the world through a yellow-tinted lens.
 The whole thing feels like living in a version of The Virgin Suicides meets a Selena Gomez video clip — and we're really happy to be here.

 But like any good trend, the proof is in the pudding, or in this case the Instagram grid.
 Scroll to see the influence this shade is having, but prepare yourself, things are about to get real yellow, real quick.
-If 2017 was the year of the peach flatlay, then 2018 will be the year of the lemon.
 So get ready for an influx of sunshine and lighting bolt emoji use.
 Time to move over peach, it's banana's turn now.